I like to write about canine behavior, animal husbandry, and breeding chickens.

 - Buy your worms.
 Make certain that everything is prepared for the worms before they arrive!
 Know the scientific name of the worms you have decided to grow.
 This article is mostly about redworms, Lumbricus rubellus.

-When And Where to Raise Your Earthworms
+When and Where to Raise Your Earthworms

 Redworms grow best in moderate temperatures (from 59ºF to 77ºF).
 So spring generally seems to be the best season to get things started.
 Redworms will mate throughout spring and again in the fall, depending on outside conditions.
 But, if you can control the environmental temperature, using shade, cool cellar space, fans, sheds, and so on), any time of year is the perfect time of year to begin your worm-growing business.
-Worms who are kept where it is constantly warm can continue to reproduce year round.
+Worms that are kept where it is constantly warm can continue to reproduce year-round.